hltfbk/E3C-Corpus/README.md

 ## Data Curation

-To have an overall estimation of the quality of the clinical entities in Layer 2, about 10% of the tokens in Layer 2 have been manually annotated by experts (Table 6).
+To have an overall estimation of the quality of the clinical entities in Layer 2, about 10% of the tokens in Layer 2 have been manually annotated (Table 6).
+Table 7 reports the accuracy values calculated on the entities extracted from this subset of tokens.

 |                     | Entity              | English      | French       | Italian      | Spanish      | Basque       |
 | ------------------- | ------------------- | ------------ | ------------ | ------------ | ------------ | ------------ |